Andy4495/AY3891x/README.md

 All three chips have the same sound generator functionality and programming interface and only differ by the number of general purpose I/O pins available on the IC package.
 These I/O pins are not related to the sound generation functions.

+This library has only been tested with the AY-3-8910 variant of the chip.

+The AY-3-8913 variant does not have a BC2 pin, but includes a Chip Select signal.
+This variant is not currently supported by the library at this time (due to the differences in signal which affects both object instantiation and signaling).
+A future iteration of this library will likely include support.

 ```
 Device     Package Pins  General Purpose I/O Pins
 ---------  ------------  ------------------------